Egypt: Central Bank hikes interest rates to limit inflation

-CAIRO (AP) — Egypt’s central bank raised interest rates Thursday as the country continues to battle double-digit inflation amid a sharp currency devaluation.
+CAIRO (AP) — The Central Bank of Egypt raised interest rates Thursday as the country continues to battle double-digit inflation amid a sharp currency devaluation.

 In a statement, the bank’s monetary policy committee announced that the most basic lending rate, the overnight deposit rate, was increased from 13.25% to 16.25%.